-On what would have been Princess Diana’s 60th birthday, the world watched her sons, Prince Harry and Prince William, unveil a statue of her in the gardens of Kensington Palace today.
+On what would have been her 60th birthday, the world watched her sons, Prince Harry and Prince William, unveiling a statue of Princess Diana in the gardens of Kensington Palace today.

 Plans for the Princess Diana statue were first announced in January 2017, the year of many commemorations of Diana’s life, as it marked 20 years since she died in a car crash in Paris at age 36.

-Unfortunately, the coronavirus pandemic delayed the installation and an update was released last year.
+Unfortunately, the coronavirus pandemic delayed the installation of the Princess Diana statue and an update was released last year.

 Their former chief of staff, Jamie Lowther-Pinkerton’s role was announced in December 2017 and he released a statement describing how honored he was to get chosen:

 “It is my sole and highest intention to fulfill the expectations of Their Royal Highnesses in creating a lasting and fitting memorial to their late mother Diana, Princess of Wales.”

 Harry returned to England five days ahead of the unveiling of the Princess Diana Statue and stayed in quarantine until testing negative for coronavirus following five days of quarantine.

 Royal reporter Omid Scobie shared some tweets yesterday showing us “

 a look at some of the work that went into redesigning the Sunken Garden at Kensington Palace to fully showcase the commemorative Princess Diana statue by Ian.”